Deborah Joy Winans

-Deborah Joy Winans is an American actress and singer, and member of the musical Winans family.
+Deborah Joy Winans (born September 9, 1983) is an American actress and singer, and member of the musical Winans family.
 She starred as Charity Greenleaf-Satterlee in the Oprah Winfrey Network drama series, Greenleaf.

 Life and career

 Winans was born in Detroit, Michigan, the daughter of Carvin and Deborah Kerr Winans.
 She graduated with a BFA degree from Wayne State University.
 She spent a month in Moscow at the Moscow Art Theatre School for additional training, and received an MFA degree in acting from the California Institute of the Arts.
 In 2014, she began her acting career appearing in Fragile World, a small film.
 Later she was cast as her aunt CeCe Winans in the Lifetime television biographical film Whitney, directed by Angela Bassett.
 Winans later made her stage debut in the musical Born for This: The BeBe Winans Story.

 In 2015, Winans was cast in a series regular role in the Oprah Winfrey Network drama series, Greenleaf.
 She plays Charity Greenleaf-Satterlee, the youngest daughter in the family, who is also the Minister of Music.
 The series also stars Lynn Whitfield, Keith David, Merle Dandridge, and Kim Hawthorne.
 The series ended in 2020 after five seasons and 60 episodes.
 The following year, Winans played the leading role in the Lifetime Christmas film, Color of Love.
 She starred in the drama film Don't Waste Your Pretty alongside Keri Hilson, Jasmine Burke and Kaye Singleton, and was lead in the Oprah Winfrey Network film, A Sisterly Christmas.
 In 2023, she starred in the romantic drama film The Final Say for BET+, and had a leading role in the third season of Allblk thriller anthology series, Terror Lake Drive.